PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 9 Recap.md

 Morgrave University
 - Party was blocked entry into the campus, and snuck in with the help of some students.
 - Posing as investigators from the "Religious Precinct", they followed bloody clues that led to Professor Baelin ir'Torn's ransacked office.
 - They also investigated the body of the Silver Flame Priest that was protecting Baelin.
+They didn't put together who he was, just that he was with the CotSF.
 - The party's cover was blown and they ran from the Sharn watch, escaping into the streets.

 Back to Aeren's